Get our Cookbook for FREE! →

 If you’ve ever craved a creamy, refreshing crab salad that hits the sweet spot between casual and elevated, this one’s for you.

 This article isn’t just one recipe, it’s a choose-your-own-adventure.
-After the main recipe, you’ll find 4 irresistible variations (spicy, zesty, lightened-up, and budget-friendly), plus plenty of serving ideas (more than 9) to fit whatever vibe you’re going for.
-Whether you’re using fresh lump crab or imitation, we’ve got you covered.
+After the main recipe, you’ll find 7 irresistible variations (from classic to tropical, budget-friendly to citrus-forward), plus plenty of serving ideas (more than 9) to fit whatever vibe you’re going for.
+Whether you’re using fresh lump crab, canned crab, or imitation, we’ve got you covered.

 And if you want to skip straight to the good stuff, just hit the “Jump to Recipe” button or check out the Table of Contents below for a full breakdown.